W7k-J/BimShamans/en/about.md

         </div>
         <div class="author-content-section">
             <h3>Natalia Gawlik</h3>
-            <p>I'm a BIM Coordinator who is working on large-scale infrastructure projects, especially railways.
-With nine years of experience, I've worked on diverse projects, from photogrammetry, 3D laser scanning, drone and land surveying, 3D modelling to BIM.</p>
+            <p>I'm a BIM Coordinator, and large infrastructure contracts, mainly railway projects, are my daily bread.
+By education, I'm a surveyor; by a series of fortunate coincidences, a BIM specialist.
+A decade of my professional life spans experience in photogrammetry, 3D laser scanning, drone and land surveying, 3D modeling, and, ultimately, BIM in Norwegian public investments.</p>

-            <p>At work, my focus is on the 'I' in BIM – the information.
-After all, BIM without information is just a fancy 3D model.</p>
+            <p>At work, I focus on the "I" in BIM – the information.
+Because BIM without information is just a fancy 3D model.
+Honestly, I'm pretty lazy and can't stand repetitive, tedious tasks… That's why I always look for the fastest and most efficient way to automate my work.</p>

-            <p>I'm always on the lookout for automation opportunities because, let's face it, no one wants to spend their day manually entering data into a model.</p>

-            <p>Honestly, I'm pretty lazy and can't stand doing boring tasks over and over… That's why I try to find the fastest, most efficient ways to automate my work.</p>

-            <p>Automation isn't just a passion; it's a necessity — so I can spend more time hiking, training or chilling on the terrace with my adorable cat 🐾</p>

-            <p>If there's a shortcut, I've probably already coded it 😊</p>
+            <p>Automation is not just a passion for me; it's a necessity – it gives me more time for hiking, training, and relaxing on the terrace with my adorable cat 🐾 If there's a shortcut, I've probably already coded it.</p>
         </div>
     </div>